andredurao/100-days-of-code/log.md

 **Today's Progress**: Added the example 8 from the book.
 This example loads a simple server and testes if the param custom_param is on the response on a test

+### Day 11: January 13, 2017

+**Today's Progress**: Adder the example 9 from the book This example adds an end-to-end test and show an example of middleware using the httprouter and negroni packages.